Thursday, March 13, 2008

 Second, beyond the manageability aspects of uTest’s service, companies will obviously enjoy the cost saving aspects of paying testers by the bug.
 It’s this aspect that in my opinion will make uTest’s offering relevant not only to SMBs but to large organizations as well.
 Logic would dictate that if they embraced off-shoring and near-shoring, crowd-sourced QA shouldn’t be too jagged of a pill to swallow.

 Third, recruiting a userbase of testers should not be difficult.
-There are droves of potential testers in countries such as India, China, Russia, Bulgaria, Estonia, etc. Also, getting hired through sites like oDesk, Elance and RentACoder is becoming increasingly difficult due to the growing number of service providers.
+There are droves of potential testers in countries such as India, China, Russia, Bulgaria, Estonia, etc. Also, getting hired through sites like Elance and RentACoder is becoming increasingly difficult due to the growing number of service providers.
 These same individuals can theoretically provide testing services instead of programming.

 All-in-all uTest sounds quite promising and has earned a place on my companies to watch in 2008 list.